THE PLANEPRINT 1 WALL PRINT

 Finding the right settings for your printer for perfect 1 wall printing is not that easy.
 That‘s why we‘ve developed a sample test to make this process easier for you.
-In your download you will find the file WINGTEST_p3.stl.
+Please scroll down and download the file WINGTEST.
 This includes all the relevant challenges of our models in miniature, to safe time.

 Please test using the profile P3_SURFACE until you have a visually perfect and solid component in your hands.
 Especially the factors retract (the smaller the better), nozzle temperature, fan and speed are essential for the success of an optimal 1 wall print.

 IMPORTANT FOR THE 1-WALL-PRINT: In order to print airfoils of the lowest possible weight with high stability, it is necessary to print with only one wall line (Nozzle 0.4 mm).
 Decisive here is the adhesion between the layers!
 To achieve this, you must print at a much higher temperature than normal.
 As a guideline, 230 ° C is a good starting point.
 The parts-cooling fan should be set to 0% or a maximum of 20%.
 Since not every printer works the same, it may be necessary to make small adjustments to these settings.

 Here you can find a collection of user profiles from our Facebook group Planeprint Pilots.

 Cura error message "Model errors"